Bernhard Schlink: Career

 Schlink studied law at the University of Heidelberg and at the Free University of Berlin.
-He worked as a scientific assistant at the Universities of Darmstadt, Bielefeld and Freiburg.
+He worked as a research assistant at the Universities of Darmstadt, Bielefeld and Freiburg.
 He had been a law professor at the University of Bonn and Johann Wolfgang Goethe University Frankfurt am Main before he started in 1992 at Humboldt University of Berlin.
 His career as a writer began with several detective novels with the main character named Selb—a play on the German word for "self"—(the first, Self's Punishment, co-written with Walter Popp being available in the UK).
 One of these, Die gordische Schleife, won the Glauser Prize in 1989.

 In 1995, he published The Reader (Der Vorleser), a novel about a teenager who has an affair with a woman in her thirties who suddenly vanishes but whom he meets again as a law student when visiting a trial about war crimes.
 The book became a bestseller both in Germany and the United States and was translated into 39 languages.
 It was the first German book to reach the No. 1 position in the New York Times bestseller list.
 In 1997, it won the Hans Fallada Prize, a German literary award, and the Prix Laure Bataillon for works translated into French.
 In 1999 it was awarded the Welt-Literaturpreis of the newspaper Die Welt.

 In 2000, Schlink published a collection of short fiction called Flights of Love.
-A January 2008 literary tour, including an appearance in San Francisco for City Arts & Lectures, was canceled due to Schlink's recovery from minor surgery.
+A January 2008 literary tour, including an appearance in San Francisco for City Arts & Lectures, was cancelled due to Schlink's recovery from minor surgery.

 In 2008, Stephen Daldry directed a film adaptation of The Reader.
 In 2010, his non-fiction political history, Guilt About the Past was published by Beautiful Books Limited (UK).

 As of 2008, Schlink divides his time between New York and Berlin.
 He is a member of PEN Centre Germany.